vuongvu01/armor-forked/web/packages/react/README.md

     ./script/release.sh;
     ~~~
    and specify a desired version in the end.

+3. push version up made by `yarn` in `package.json`
-3. todo: re-build and re-publish Styleguidist
+4. todo: re-build and re-publish Styleguidist

 ## Roadmap